fechan/fechan.github.io/_posts/2024-07-22-how-to-use-sigils.md

   </div>
 </figure>
 1. In SIGILS, press E to enter editing mode and take note of the 4-letter session code
-2. In your web browser, go to [sigils.fredchan.org](https://sigils.fredchan.org) and enter the session code
+2. In your web browser, go to [sigils.fredchan.org](https://sigils.fredchan.org) (the SIGILS editor) and enter the session code
 3. Press "Start editing"
 4. Click and drag from any red (triangular) handle into any blue (square) handle to pipe items from one inventory to another.
 5. (Optional) In the "Creating a new pipe" dialog box, set an item filter and/or nickname for the pipe.